Symplectic GARK methods for partitioned Hamiltonian systems: Partitioned GARK schemes for separable Hamiltonian systems

-In addition we have the following result: \begin{lemma} Symplecticity and self-adjointness of a GARK scheme $(\b^{\{m\}}, \A^{\{m,n\}})$ are equivalent. \end{lemma} \begin{proof} a) Let us assume that the GARK scheme is symplectic, i.e., \eqref{eqn:GARK-symplectic-condition} holds.
-Then we get
+and is equivalent to the symplecticness condition~\eqref{part.GARK.sympl.cond2} for partitioned GARK schemes.
+The matrix $\Ahat^{\{q,m\}}$ given by \eqref{GARK.symplectic-conjugate} is called the symplectic conjugate of ${\A}^{\{q,m\}}$.
+If ${\A}^{\{q,m\}}=\Ahat^{\{q,m\}}$ holds for all $q,m$ the GARK method is called {\it self-adjoint.} We have the following result. \begin{lemma} Symplecticity and self-adjointness of a GARK scheme $(\b^{\{m\}}, \A^{\{m,n\}})$ with $b^{\{m\}}_i \ne 0$ are equivalent properties. \end{lemma} \begin{proof} For nonzero weights the symplecticness condition \eqref{eqn:GARK-symplectic-condition} is equivalent to